pezema/home-vacuum/README.md

 Big thanks to @dgiese, @JackGruber, @Hypfer and everybody who contributed.

+# Please note that this guide is not compatible with latest Valetudo 0.3 version.
+But still the process is quire similar. #
+Follow official Valetudo guide: https://github.com/Hypfer/Valetudo/wiki/Installation-Instructions

 ## Introducton ##
 This guide provides information how to root Xiaomi Vacuum robot, install software on the robot and also how to connect robot to Home Assistant (see part below)